 It takes an average of one and half years for the fruit to be ready.
 To guarantee top-quality fruits, our pineapples are tested on the field before harvesting.

+The sugarloaf pineapple remains green even when ripe.
+The flesh is white to slightly yellow, and the heart is tender.
 Contrary to what we can think of pineapples don’t ripe after harvest.
 It must therefore get ripe before harvest.
 It’s not like banana that continues to ripe after harvest.

 The yellow pineapple that we see everywhere is less fragile and travels better than the sugarloaf variety.
 Those varieties are smooth cayenne and MD2.
 It’s like a green and yellow apple, the two are different varieties and keep different colours when ripe.